LukeZGD/Legacy-iOS-Kit/README.md

 - [darkhttpd](https://github.com/emikulic/darkhttpd)
 - [x8A4](https://github.com/Cryptiiiic/x8A4) - Cryptiiiic (for getting Cryptex seed)
 - [futurerestore](https://github.com/tihmstar/futurerestore) - tihmstar
-    - [LukeZGD fork](https://github.com/LukeZGD/futurerestore) used for restoring 32-bit devices (not used in macos arm64)
+    - [LukeZGD fork](https://github.com/LukeZGD/futurerestore) used for restoring 32-bit devices (not used in macOS arm64)
     - [LukeeGD fork](https://github.com/LukeeGD/futurerestore) used for restoring A7 devices (mostly not used though)
     - [futurerestore nightly](https://github.com/futurerestore/futurerestore/) used for restoring A8/A9/A10/A11 devices
 - [iBoot32Patcher](https://github.com/Merculous/iBoot32Patcher/) - Merculous fork